List of The Owl House characters: Hunter

-Hunter (voiced by Zeno Robinson) is a teen who was the current Golden Guard, taken in by Belos as his nephew and enforcer.
+Hunter (voiced by Zeno Robinson) is a teen who was the current Golden Guard, taken in by the manipulative and abusive Belos as his nephew and enforcer.
 He is the latest in a series of grimwalkers—clones that Belos created in the image of his brother, Caleb, whom he killed after he fell in love with a witch named Evelyn.
 While easygoing and practical despite being imposing and mischievous, Hunter is a prodigy in magic who became head of the Emperor's Coven after Lilith defected.
 Hunter later visits Blight Industries to purchase Abomatons for Belos's army, as he states that Belos dislikes anyone establishing an unauthorized private army.
 In "Hunting Palismen", Hunter develops an interest in wild magic and thinks it could cure Belos, despite Belos's insistence that wild magic caused their family's downfall.
 He ends up working with Luz after Kikimora tries to kill him when he is sent to gather palismen.
 While desperate to seek Belos's approval, he is ultimately won over by Luz into doing the right thing and lets Luz leave with the palismen.
 Afterwards, Hunter gets his own staff and palisman in the form of a cardinal called Flapjack.
 While still devoted to Belos, he does show gratitude and compassion, implying that Flapjack has a good influence on him.
 He attempts to force Willow and her Flying Derby team to join the Emperor's Coven to prove himself to Darius, but realizes what he is doing is wrong and rescues them, which earns him Darius's respect.
 Upon finding out, Darius tells Hunter that he is proud that he has made friends his age.
 Afterwards, he starts to act as Luz's informant within the Emperor's Coven.